kld1997/CS3398_JavaChess_GroupProject/README.md

       ServerGui.java, ClientGui.java, and pawnPromote.java.

-  -    My next goal is to fully implement the online feature, make additional pieces, allow the player to input the pieces before starting, and further refactor the code.
+  -    My next goal is to fully implement the online feature, make additional pieces, allow the player to input the pieces before starting, and add a CPU for single player.

 * Kieran Hsieh